List of Neighbours characters introduced in 2012: Bossy

 Following a car accident, Bossy is cared for by Astrid Quinn (Michelle O'Grady).
 Kyle Canning, Sonya Mitchell and Toadfish Rebecchi come to the animal shelter and they all befriend Bossy.
 Kyle later returns and adopts her.
 He gives her to his girlfriend, Jade Mitchell, for her birthday.
 The couple initially struggle to come up with a name for her, but they later settle on Bossy.
 After Jade leaves for Los Angeles, Bossy remains with Kyle and often accompanies him to his builder's yard.
 Bossy also befriends Kyle's housemate Chris Pappas (James Mason).
 Bossy suffers a leg injury when she is bitten by Napoleon, a Jack Russell owned by Will Dempier (Christian Heath).
 A few months later, during a walk with Georgia Brooks (Saskia Hampele), Bossy runs away and is bitten by a tiger snake.
 Bossy is given the antidote by a vet and is sent home to recover.
 Kyle discovers Bossy has been stealing underwear from the neighbours' washing lines, leaving him to try and replace the garments.
 Bossy begins snapping at people and Kyle realises she could be unwell.
 When Jimmy Williams (Darcy Tadich) tries to stop her running off, Bossy bites him.
 After the council receive a complaint about the incident, Bossy is impounded, pending an investigation.
 She is later released back to Kyle following a hearing, but she soon bites him.
 Kyle learns from the vet that Bossy has a brain tumour, which is causing her unusual behaviour.
 He realises that he cannot afford to pay for her surgery and will have to have her put to sleep.
 Amy Williams (Zoe Cramond) speaks to the vet, who agrees to perform the surgery in exchange for some building and landscaping work.
 Bossy recovers well from the surgery, and she later leaves with Kyle for Germany.
-A year after Kyle returns to Erinsborough, Georgia calls Kyle to tell him that Bossy has a brain tumour and is dying.
+Although Kyle returns to Erinsborough in 2019, Bossy remains in Germany with Georgia.
+The following year, Georgia calls Kyle to tell him that Bossy's tumour has returned and her condition is terminal.
 Kyle flies to Germany to see her one last time and Bossy dies a few days later.

 Sheila Canning

 Sheila Canning, played by Colette Mann, made her debut screen appearance on 3 May 2012.
 The character and Mann's casting was announced on 7 February 2012.
 The actress previously appeared in Neighbours in 1995 as Cheryl Stark, temporarily taking over the role from Caroline Gillmer.
 Sheila is Kyle Canning's (Chris Milligan) grandmother.
 She is over-affectionate, "much-loved and very opinionated."
 Andrew Mercado, writing for TV Week, said Sheila would leave "more than a few ruffled feathers in her wake" following her arrival.
 Daniel Kilkelly of Digital Spy reported sparks would fly when Sheila meets Kyle's girlfriend, Jade Mitchell (Gemma Pranita).
-The two woman do not hit it off and a Neighbours spokesperson told Susan Hill of the Daily Star that Sheila would do anything for Kyle, which "rubs Jade up the wrong way."
+The two women do not hit it off and a Neighbours spokesperson told Susan Hill of the Daily Star that Sheila would do anything for Kyle, which "rubs Jade up the wrong way."